halimcme/worldofpain/GRAPEVINE.md

 At the end of struct char_data:
 ```
    std::string *gvChannel;   // current channel for this player
-   bool gvGameAll;          // show all games or just one?
-   bool gvFirstGame;        // is this the first game if gvGameAll == true?
 ```
 * act.h (or wherever you want to put your ACMDs, we use acmd.h)
 ```